What else is included in the fee?

 - We require a $50 non-refundable deposit in order to reserve your due date

-- Your balance is due upon delivery of your pills and products
+- Your balance is due prior to delivery of your encapsulation package

 KBS Preferred Providers